 The little details

-The article was written with a stat line of 9100 buffed intellect, 12% Haste, 20% Crit, 15% Mastery and 5% Versatility.
+The article was written with a stat line of 1450 intellect, 23% Haste, 16% Crit, 11% Mastery and 4% Versatility.
 Your own stats would change the numbers however never by enough to change your spell priorities.
 Legendaries aren’t included, but again don’t change the numbers by enough to alter spell priority.